joeCarf/joeCarf/README.md

 - 🌱 Contributed to @Rocketmq Community, @PolardDB-X Community, @iLogtail Community

-- ⚡ Use Java most, currently I'm learning golang
+- ⚡ Use Java most, currently learning golang

 - 🤩 Always looking forward to a software developing intern job, please contact me if you are interested.